Financial Literacy

 Scholarship and grant scams are common and can include offers to help you find one for a fee or they want personal information from you.
 But why pay when you can search for free?

-Experts recommend that you complete the Free Application for Federal Student Aid on the web at fafsa.ed.gov/ to learn about the types of aid available.
+Experts recommend that you complete the Free Application for Federal Student Aid on the web at studentaid.gov to learn about the types of aid available.
 You can also get free information from high school and college counselors.

 Job scams also affect students.
 Don’t be tempted by lures of easy money or claims of high-paying jobs, especially if there is a fee to apply, if you’re required to buy supplies, or if someone sends you a check for no reason and asks you to put it in your account.